AndroidCrypto/EncryptedLoginWithPassword/readme.md

 positive or ask the user to re-enter the password if the result is negative.

 Just for clarification: **the app never stores the password but only the PBKDF2 hashed password**.

+Additional features in **Settings activity**:

+There are two more buttons on the Settings screen:

+- change password: enter the old and the new password and if the old password gets verified AND the
+password length of the new password is saved.

+- reset password: the stored password hash and salt is deleted.